norriseldridge/Goat/Ideas.md

 Ideas

 TODO:
-- VHS filter toggle setting
 - boiling pot sfx
-- Knives - blade side is dangerous, flat side is safe to jump on
 - Plates?
 Forks?
 Spoons?
 - Chef in the background cooking, throws meatballs over his shoulder, meatballs fall from top of screen